rstudio/plumber/_includes/intro.md

 }
 {% endhighlight %}

-These comments allow rapier to make your R functions available as API endpoints.
+These comments allow plumbr to make your R functions available as API endpoints.

 {% highlight r %}
-> library(rapier)
+> library(plumbr)
-> r <- rapier("myfile.R")  # Where 'myfile.R' is the location of the file shown above
+> r <- plumb("myfile.R")  # Where 'myfile.R' is the location of the file shown above
 > r$run(port=8000)
 {% endhighlight %}